 Many Christians and churches are opposed to legalised euthanasia.
-How do we think and talk about it in the face of horrific situations such as that of Brittany Maynard?
+How do we respond to heartbreaking situations, like that faced by Brittany Maynard?
 What do we think about euthanasia?
 Can it be compassionate?
 How do we debate the issues in public?
 Should Christians oppose legislation like the California Act?
-What do we do when we, or our family members, face a situation like that of Brittany Maynard?
+What if we, or someone in our family, faces a similar situation to Brittany?
 This paper will help you think about issues of life and death in the light of the gospel.